Wimzer/SWGHolocron/README.md

 Patch included, redone input maps and the needed datatables/string files.
 UI had a few modifications but it was mostly bringing back old stuff.

 All input maps packaged in tre due to needing to be able to bind it.
 All files have a read me.
+If you include images in the generator, they will not be positioned correctly.
+It positions behind the text and to the side.
+Will be updated eventually